oracle-livelabs/analytics-ai/common-labs/build-ml-model/build-ml-model.md

   ![Save workbook](images/save-workbook.png)

-In this lab, you have successfully learned how to use Oracle Analytics to build, train, and apply a machine learning model to predict heart disease likelihood.
+In this lab, you have successfully learned how to use Oracle Analytics to build, train, and apply a machine learning model to predict heat disease likelihood.

 ## Learn More
 * [Create and Use Oracle Analytics Predictive Models](https://docs.oracle.com/en/cloud/paas/analytics-cloud/acubi/create-and-use-oracle-analytics-predictive-models.html)